gauthma/pybackup/README.md

 backed up.
 To use this mode, run the script with no command line options.
 Here's the process:

- - create a tarball with the files/folders in dirs/directories and save it the settings/backup_dir_name in the encrypted drive
+ - create a tarball with the files/folders in dirs/directories and dirs/root_directories and save it the settings/backup_dir_name
- - create a tarball with the files/folders in dirs/root_directories,
-	 and idem.
+	 in the encrypted drive
  - rsync the contents of the folders in dirs/rsync_directories to equally named folders in settings/backup_dir_name

 Remote Network Storage
 ---
-The second scenario only backs up types 1. and 2. of information.
+The second scenario only backs up type 1. of information.
 Folders to be rsynced are NOT backed up.
 The is done invoking the script with the `-r` option.
 Process outline:

  - create a tarball with the files and folders to back up, and save it in settings:remote_backup_tmp_path.